pulp/pulpcore/docs/plugins/plugin-writer/concepts/rbac/overview.rst

    ``NamedModelViewSet``.
 This will contain the ``statements`` and ``creation_hooks`` attributes.
    Ship the roles as the ``LOCKED_ROLES`` attribute accordingly.
 See the :ref:`shipping_default_access_policy` documentation for more information on this.
+5. Add the ``RolesMixin`` to the viewset and add statements for managing roles to the access policy.
+Usually this is accompanied by adding a ``manage_roles`` permission on the model.

 **Enforce the Policy:**